OliveIsLazy/Project-1.3/CONTRIBUTING.md

 # How to contribute
+In order to even affect another person's). repo, you need to be a contributor.
+In order for this to happen the person has to [invite](https://help.github.com/articles/inviting-collaborators-to-a-personal-repository/) you to be one and you must [accept it]() going your [notifications page](https://github.com/notifications?all=1).
+Alternatively, you can check your email for a link to accept the invitation.
+Once you're a contributor, you will be able to affect the contents of a repo.

 #### When to upload a file
 Really whenever the hell you want, as long as having it in the repo doesn't break anything.